pete0emerson/docker-commander/README.md

 # docker-commander

 This set of scripts uses Redis as its storage engine and leverages Redis's blocking pop off of lists to avoid polling the database for command status.
-It also uses zeromq for all interprocess transportation.
+It also uses zeromq for all communication between components.
 This is based on [commander](https://github.com/pete0emerson/commander) which I wrote a few years ago.
 The big difference is that this uses [CoreOS][coreos] and [Docker][docker], just for fun.